darcksday/starknet/README.md

   proceed to execute multiple USDC/USDT swaps on AVNU/SithSwap (the number of swaps can be configured in config/settings.py), then repay the borrowed USDC and withdraw the locked ETH from zkLend.
 The final step is to return the ETH to OKX, you can use OKX sub-accounts, script automatically move ETH to your main account and repeat this process for next wallet.
+  Note: before each swap step there is 50% chance to call one of functions from config/routes.py file to build unique route.

 **IMPORTANT: Use OKX sub-accounts for volume and transfers to OKX, don't mix your wallets!**